 </div>

-Here we assume a custom fieldtechStackThe value is 'Go language, Vue.js, MySQL', throughsplit:"、"split it, and then combinespantags and CSS styles, you can present independent and beautiful tag effects.
+Here we assume a custom fieldtechStackThe value is "Go language, Vue.js, MySQL", by passingsplit:"、"Split it, and combinespanWith tags and CSS styles, you can present an independent and beautiful tag effect.

 3. User-defined list information processing

-Sometimes, we may want users to enter a series of custom items in a single line text field, such as a 'participant list' for an event or an 'ingredient list' for a recipe, using a specific symbol (such as a semicolon);)separated.splitThe filter can also handle such non-standardized list data very well.
+Sometimes, we may want users to enter a series of custom items in a single-line text field, such as a list of participants for an event or a list of ingredients for a recipe, using a specific symbol (such as a semicolon;)to separate.splitThe filter can also handle such non-standardized list data very well.

-Suppose we have a single-page namedingredientsThe custom field, the user entered 'flour; egg; milk; sugar', and we can display it like this:
+Suppose we have a namedingredientsThe custom field, the user entered 'flour; eggs; milk; sugar', we can display it like this:

 <div class="recipe-ingredients">